 Two tasks you are planning to work on next

 The final part of the rule of five ensures that you are having honest and transparent communication with your Executive.
 It also helps you manage their expectations.
-Noting the tasks that others are expecting you to be working on, but you aren’t doing (and this could be for several reasons) shows your day-to-day reality.
+Noting the tasks that others expect you to be working on but you aren’t doing (and this could be for several reasons) shows your day-to-day reality.

 Now the reason you are not doing the task needs to be explained.
 It could be that you are too busy, it is not in line with your goals and objectives, it doesn’t match the company strategy, you’ve been putting it off, you’re waiting on other people to provide you with detail.
 Whatever the reason, having that self-awareness and ability to discuss what you are not working on make expectation management a lot easier.
 As Lauren Moon writes:

 When expectations meet reality, it’s more satisfactory for everyone.